thomasborde94/holbertonschool-shell/basics/README.md

 6-firstdirectory creates the my_first_directory in the tmp directory 7-movethatfile moves the file betty from /tmp/ to /tmp/my_first_directory 8-firstdelete deletes the file betty
+9-firstdeletion deletes a specific directory in another specific directory